 Despite the passage of the Sherman Antitrust Act in 1890, a group of spring makers, with a combined output of 95% of the nation's springs, consolidated in 1902.
 The Pickering Spring Company was folded into the new Pittsburgh-based Railway Steel Spring Company that same year.
 Shortly thereafter, Railway Steel Spring was acquired by the American Locomotive Company, itself a 1901 consolidation of seven locomotive manufacturers and the major competitor of the BLW in the 20th century.
 By 1907, springs were no longer being manufactured at the Pickering Spring site in Philadelphia.

 Now, about that iron overhang visible from the 18th Street bridge.
 The City had determined that surface railroad tracks along Pennsylvania Avenue were a hazard to the residents of Philadelphia.
 The Reading Railroad wanted to build a new terminal at 12th and Market Street.
 The City agreed to authorize the construction of the new terminal if the Reading Railroad would pay half the costs for putting its tracks either above or below grade at all the street crossings near the center of the city.
 The projected cost: six million dollars total, which adjusted to today's dollars would be about 200 million dollars.
 The decision was made in 1894 to put the tracks from 13th to 22nd Street below grade in an open subway; in a tunnel from 27th to 22nd Street; and elevated above grade from 13th Street into the new terminal.
 The City used eminent domain to acquire land on either side of the open subway, but Pickering Spring brought suit against the City.
 Pickering was going to lose its street access on Pennsylvania Avenue and also part of its building in order to push the retaining wall to the north to allow a ramp up to the Baldwin shop between 17th and 18th Street.
 A compromise was reached in which the retaining wall would be built along the factory's southern wall, but an iron overhang would be built over the cut to accommodate a paved Pennsylvania Avenue at its original grade.
 It was three lanes wide along the Pickering plant, and narrowed to a single lane further west to 19th Street.
+This portion of Pennsylvania Avenue was officially vacated and struck from the City plans in March of 1955, at the request of the I-T-E Corporation that owned the parcel.
 That "street" is now the area beyond the fence on the south side of Baldwin Park.

 Besides the noise and the flying embers, the trains posed a real risk to pedestrians, horse carts, and other conveyances.
 This Philadelphia Times article from August 20, 1893, describes a neighborhood man losing his left arm to a neighborhood train next to the future Baldwin Park.
 There were four tracks at this spot; he apparently only accounted for one.